weismart1807/GPT-App/README.md

 # gpt2
+### get a summary and some topic from a article you give
 1. change GPT Key for yourself
 2. go to trminal and command "node server.js"
 3. open your chrome and search http://localhost:3002/